LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/how-bots-work-with-liveperson.md

 * **Enrich the consumer experience with structured content** — Pre-built templates and content make bots friendly and efficient for consumers.
 They provide clear communication with bots, so commands are more easily understood and responses are more accurate.
 * **Meet consumer expectations for an always-on service** — Your consumers are connected 24/7 and expect your brand to be the same.
 Bots can step in at any time of day to field questions and offer round-the-clock assistance whenever your consumers need it.

 Read [Forrester report: Use Automation, AI and Chatbots to Improve Customer Engagements ](https://liveperson.docsend.com/view/i7c2a2m)to see how bots help companies meet high consumer demands while gaining powerful insights on interactions.

+## Bot connectors

+External bot frameworks and bot builders can be enabled and managed through LiveEngage just like a normal human agent.
+Using the Bot connector dashboard, you can  provision a bot connector for IBM Watson, Google Dialogflow, and Amazon Lex.
+For more details on bot connectors, please visit the [developers community.](https://developers.liveperson.com/bot-connectors-getting-started.html#provision-connector-in-the-bot-connector-dashboard)